Boone County Collector

 The collector’s office notifies the certificate of purchase holder when the property has been redeemed.

 The certificate of purchase must be surrendered to the collector before the holder will be reimbursed the bid amount plus interest.
-The collector will provide a check to the certificate of purchase holder for the redeemed amount less the twenty-five cents redemption fee.
+The collector will provide a check to the certificate of purchase holder for the redeemed amount.

 A certificate of redemption will be issued to the owner of record when property is redeemed.
 The certificate of purchase holder will receive a copy of the certificate of redemption.